Help!

 If I would ever find myself that much demotivated, I would love to think that I’d take a break from whatever would cause me such exhaustion… Some time away, temporarily or definitely, depending on the situation… But when I am late to an event, it would mostly be that I got caught up on some other tasks that I absolutely wanted to do before leaving.

 Not too long ago, I missed a comedy spectacle that I really wanted to attend.
 I won’t tell you what part of the show they were performing when I finally arrived, but for sure I felt terribly ashamed.
-Since I didn’t want to go back home so soon, I went to another place where I could process the disappointment in another healthy kind of way (let’s just agree that treating myself to a little ice cream to alleviate the feeling was a good way to get by).
+Since I didn’t want to go back home so soon, I went to another place where I could process the disappointment in some healthy kind of way (let’s just agree that treating myself to a little ice cream to alleviate the feeling was a good way to get by).
 That sadness was actually what made me start deeply pondering on that chronic habit I had of showing up late to places.
 “Why do I always do this?”
 That was no longer a rhetorical question, but a real concern.
 I needed to identify and catch the sponsoring thoughts that I subconsciously believed, which was causing me to act like that continuously.

-It’s like a two-sided piece of thought
+The way I see it: it’s like a two-sided piece of thought.

 On one side, I realized that every time that I have to leave at a certain hour, I’m triggered to get as many things done as possible, before leaving.
-I would want to do too much in a laps of time that would seem fair to me, but the reality would prove that I was wrong measuring up the time, and I would too often end up rushing myself out.
+I would want to do too much in a laps of time that would seem fair to me, but the reality would prove me wrong measuring up the time, and I would too often end up rushing myself out.

 Back to that two-sided thought: let’s flip it!

 On the other side of that thought, I find myself a bit entitled to my time, which makes me often prioritize what’s in my heart to do, over other people’s agenda for me.
 That’s also why I deliver work on time because since it’s a commitment, my challenge becomes now to find out how fast I can deliver the best work possible, in order to free my time back to myself, while I keep that professional conscience of mine not only at peace but satisfied.
-That’s one of the challenges that I enjoy taking!
+That’s one of the challenges that I enjoy taking.
 But again the higher goal is to free my time back to me as soon as possible.
-I love that feeling.
-That’s also why I prefer the flexibility of contracts over the rigidity of full-time jobs, even when I am grateful for whichever.
+I just love that feeling.
+That’s also why I prefer the flexibility of contracts, over the rigidity of full-time jobs, even when I am grateful for whichever.

 The time I spend at work, for example, is still my life being spent there.
 If I didn’t love it meanwhile, it would be a waste of life because there is no way I can retrieve those hours back.
 Even when we would find our backs against the wall, or have to do things we do not so much enjoy doing, if we absolutely have to do them, it would best to at least be truly willing to do them, finding some purpose worthwhile, the clear reason why you actually have to do this.
-Because we’re involving our time in anything we do, thus our life!
+Because we’re involving our time in anything we do, therefore: our life!
 So why not be fully aware and present, experience it all, and make the best out of what we choose to do with our time, with our life!
 I won’t be breathing and stay stuck.
 I’ll be there by agreement or willingness; or won’t be there at all.
 We have the responsibility (response-ability) for our lives!
 So because I feel this way about life, I also feel this way about time.

 I’m entitled to my time but I am also working to fairly prioritize things.
 Finding the balance is to acknowledge that right not only for ourselves, but also for the other people we may have a meeting, date, or any timely agreement with.
 We should respect their time just as much as we respect ours.